Information for International Scholars

 • In these two cases, please contact your health insurance provider.
 They will explain how you can have your health insurance recognised in Germany.

-If the health insurance from your home country is not recognized in Germany, you will need one of the following three types of health insurance:
+If the health insurance from your home country is not recognised in Germany, you will need one of the following three types of health insurance:

 • If you stay in Germany for a maximum of 90 days with a Schengen visa, you only need travel health insurance.
 It has to be valid throughout the Schengen area and needs a minimum coverage of 30,000 euros.